blacktop/docker-bro/README.md

 -	[ ] Start Daemon and watch folder with supervisord
 -	[ ] Have container take a URL as input and download/scan pcap
 -	[ ] Add ELK Stack

+### Credits

+Alpine conversion heavily (if not entirely) influenced by https://github.com/nizq/docker-bro

 ### CHANGELOG